-To save energy, lower the temperature setting on the thermostat(s) if you plan to be gone for an extended time.
-Follow the instructions in Step 10 for adjusting the thermostat to a lower temperature setting before you leave and to properly raise the temperature setting when you return.
+To save energy, lower the temperature setting on the thermostat if you plan to be gone for an extended time.

+Follow the instructions in Step 11 for adjusting the thermostat to a lower temperature setting before you leave and to properly raise the temperature setting when you return (See page 17 for the control assembly mode descriptions).